-The association and the founding line both support the present Argentinian administration's prosecution of those accused of crimes against humanity.
-The Madres continue their Thursday march in the Plaza de Mayo, accompanied by crowds of supporters, and by the questions that remain over the fate of their missing children.
+Las Madres continue their Thursday march in the Plaza de Mayo, accompanied by crowds of supporters, while questions remain over the fate of their missing children.

 ADEM DEMAÇI is a symbol of the struggle for Kosovo's independence.
 Involved as a senior leader in the country's politics for many years, he was also a long-time political prisoner who spent a total of 28 years in jail for speaking out against the treatment of ethnic Albanians and criticising communism under Yugoslav dictator Josip Broz Tito.